 At my next endocrinologist appointment she noticed my necklace and asked what I was wearing.
 I explained my quick fix, and she said, “What a simple solution to an all too common problem; you need to make this available to everyone.”
 This was the birth of the Glucose Revival - Thrive Glucose Medical Alert.

 The Thrive Glucose necklace is discreet, carries 15g of glucose gel, and is immediately available to the person who needs it and/or for those who may be around to help.
 This provides the quickest way for those who suffer with low blood sugars, to have what EMT’s use and not have to wait for them.

 Why we exist.

-There are 30 million diabetics in the USA, and 6 million of them are on insulin.
-Each is at risk of low blood sugar emergencies.
+There are 30 million people living with diabetes in the USA and 96 million with pre-diabetes as the worlds fastest growing disease.
+Those with diabetes is at risk of low blood sugar emergencies.
 On average, adults aged 18 years or older visit the emergency room 282,000 times for hypoglycemic episodes.
-The Glucose Revival necklace can help all diabetics avoid emergency room visits and provide a safety window not available until now.
+The Thrive Glucose necklace can help all avoid emergency room visits and provide a safety window not available until now.

 We want to help with the most common emergency associated with diabetes: hypoglycemia / low blood sugar emergencies.